 Are you turning your own home into a landfill?

 These are questions many environmentalists deal with.
 Ever since June of 2007 when I put a bag under my kitchen table and vowed to acquire no new plastic, I’ve been collecting my plastic waste.
-And one day, a friend of mine looked at my boxes of years of collected plastic and said, “You know Beth, they have a word for this behavior, and it starts with… Read the rest
+And one day, a friend of mine looked at my boxes of years of collected plastic and said, “You know Beth, they have a word for this behavior, and it starts with an H.”

 When I give talks, one question people frequently ask is whether it costs more money to go plastic-free.
 My answer: a few things cost more initially, but in general, I save money living this way.
 In fact, I was thinking about adding a whole section to my plastic-free presentation about ways to save money.
 But I haven’t done it because I got to thinking… is that actually a good strategy?
 Or could it backfire?
 I’ll explain what I mean later in this post.
 I’d love to get your feedback.
 But first, yes, there really are ways to save money.
 Here are just a few…